loeiten/usingLinux/usingGit.md

 - [Git on USB](#git-on-usb)
 - [Download git on cluster](#download-git-on-cluster)

-## Warmup tutorials
+## Warm-up tutorials
 http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1#awesm=~oFlQCvoJank0tf
 http://readwrite.com/2013/10/02/github-for-beginners-part-2#awesm=~oFlUvD0lcooGkC

 ## Generate ssh-key
-To not have to type the username and pw all the time:
+To not have to type the username and password all the time:
 **NOTE:** You have to change the URL from HTTP to SSH when making an SSH key

 https://help.github.com/articles/generating-ssh-keys/